Allergy Shots in Irving, TX: What to Know

 - Cancel anytime

 Allergy shot costs in Irving track DFW metro pricing, about 10% above the Texas state average due to Metroplex specialist demand.
-At $59/month, Curex sublingual drops cost less than a single Irving allergist office visit.
+At $129/month, Curex at-home SCIT (allergy shots) cost less than a typical monthly course of in-office allergy shots in Irving.

 Ready to skip the surprise bills?